If you get an error message when you try to visit a website, try these fixes.

 "This webpage is not available" or "ERR_SSL_VERSION_OR_CIPHER_MISMATCH"

 You'll get this error if you try to go to a website with an outdated security code.
-Chrome protects your privacy by not letting you connect to these sites.
+You can’t connect to these sites because Chrome protects your privacy.

 If you own this website, try to set your server to use TLS 1.2 and TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256, instead of RC4.
-RC4 is no longer considered secure.
+Avoid RC4 since it’s no longer considered secure.
 If you can't turn off RC4, make sure that other non-RC4 ciphers are turned on.

 You'll get this error if you have Superfish software on your Windows computer.
 To remove this software from your computer: